-What are the college admission requirements for high school courses if you’re homeschooling?
+Homeschooling and college admission requirements for high school courses

 In most states, there are no specific course requirements for the homeschool high school years.
 I know, this seems impossible, given the emphasis on specific credits required to graduate from a public high school.
-Course selection and completion are very big deals when you’re in school.
+Course selection and completion are very big deals when you’re in school, and even if you are homeschooling, colleges may have specific courses that they want to see.

 However, homeschooling is not public schooling, and homeschooling parents have wide latitude in what their children should study, how they should learn, and what qualifies a teen for graduation or a diploma.